-- A. Generally.
-All manufactured home parks or subdivisions shall be built in accordance with the minimum standards of this Section. - B. Location.
-The manufactured home park shall be located on a well-drained site, properly grounded to ensure rapid drainage and freedom from stagnant pools of water. - C. Minimum Size.
-Manufactured home spaces shall be provided consisting of a minimum of 3,500 square feet for each space which shall be at least 37 feet wide and clearly defined. - D. Required Spacing.
-Manufactured homes shall be so harbored on each space that there shall be at least a 15-foot clearance between manufactured homes; however, with respect to manufactured homes parked end-to-end, the end-to-end clearance may be less than 15 feet but shall not be less than ten feet.
-No manufactured home shall be located closer than ten feet from any building or other manufactured home within the park or from any property line bounding the park.
+A. Generally.
+All manufactured home parks or subdivisions shall be built in accordance with the minimum standards of this Section.

+- B. Location.
+The manufactured home park shall be located on a well-drained site, properly grounded to ensure rapid drainage and freedom from stagnant pools of water. - C. Size, Setbacks, and Other Dimensions.
+Manufactured home spaces shall be developed in accordance with Table 1.6.5, Manufactured Home Lot and Building Standards. - D. Parking.
+Required parking is set out in Division 3.6, Parking and Loading.

+E. Driveways, Walkways, and Lighting.

-- E. Driveways.
-All manufactured home spaces shall abut upon a driveway not less than 20 feet in width, which shall have unobstructed access to a public street, alley or highway. - F. Walkways.
-Walkways not less than two feet wide shall be provided from the manufactured home spaces to the service buildings. - G. Driveway and Walkway Surface and Lighting.
-All driveways and walkways within the park shall be a concrete, asphalt, limestone or gravel surface and lighted at night with electric lamps to ensure adequate protection and safety of occupants. - H. Service Buildings.
+- 1. All manufactured home spaces shall abut upon a driveway not less than 20 feet in width, which shall have unobstructed access to a public street, alley or highway. - 2.
+All driveways and walkways within the park shall be a concrete, asphalt, limestone or gravel surface and lighted at night with electric lamps to ensure adequate protection and safety of occupants. - 3.
+Walkways not less than two feet wide shall be provided from the manufactured home spaces to the service buildings. - F. Outdoor Living and Service Area Required.
+Each manufactured home lot shall be provided with an outdoor living and service area. - G. Roofed Patios and Carports.
+Individual manufactured home lots may have open, unenclosed or roofed patios or carports of metal, fiberglass or other noncombustible material, provided such structures follow the setback and spacing requirements established in this Section. - H. Service Buildings.
 When a manufactured home park provides service buildings, such as maintenance and laundry facilities, they shall conform to requirements as are prescribed in this Section. - I. Electricity.
 An electrical outlet supplying at least 220 volts shall be provided for each manufactured home space. - J. Playground.
-For every 25 manufactured homes, a minimum 2,500 square feet protected area shall be provided for a small children's playground. - K. Screening.
+For every 25 manufactured homes, a minimum of 2,500 square feet protected area shall be provided for a small children's playground. - K. Screening.
 Parks shall be shielded from public thoroughfares by fences or shrubs or trees in accordance with Section 3.9.3, Bufferyard Requirements.
 (Code 1961, § 9A-38)